janifkader/NBA-Data-Analysis/README.md

 To preform our analysis, we must:

-1. Find the correlation between each of the four factors and winning percentage for NBA Teams
+1. Find the correlation between each of the four factors and winning percentage for NBA Teams.
-2. We must perform this analysis across multiple seasons and see which of the factors is most involved in winning
+2. We must perform this analysis across multiple seasons and see which of the factors is most involved in winning.
+3. Perform a regression analysis to see the relationship between our factors and winning.
-3. Look at the overall winner and see how the correlation varies between eras
+4. Look at the overall winner and see how the correlation varies between eras.

 To preform this analysis we will find the correlation between the four factors an win percentage and plot it on a correlation heat map.
 The code can be seen below: